indygriffiths/propbot/README.md

 * Uses the Trade Me API to grab new rental properties that have been recently listed
 * Checks if fibre and VDSL are available by querying Chorus
 * Includes travel times to various locations
+* Alerts you if the elevation of the property is below a certain threshold

-We run this as a cron job every six hours, and include the travel times to our offices.
+We run this as a cron job every hour, and include the travel times to our offices.
 I wrote it late one night so I don't really care if it's too messy.

+The bot can also get the elevation of the property, and depending on a certain threshold warn you if the property is potentially within a tsunami risk zone (e.g up a hill or by the sea).
+You should always consult your local tsunami risk zone maps for more information before making any assumptions based on the elevation.

 ![so pretty](http://i.imgur.com/nQe1RgQ.png "so pretty, lack of fibre is a bummer though")